Webernetic/webernetic-cases/README.md

 # Cases for Webernetic

-Markup for cases for Webernetic website would be stored in this repository
+Markup for cases for Webernetic website is stored in this repository.
+Cases are divided by folders, each folder contains russian and english version of a single case.

 ## Installation